markusvankempen/WOW-LAB-HOL1264/README.md

 - [Node-RED](https://github.com/markusvankempen/WoWHoL1264-Node-RED)
 Make sure you can launch both applications from Dashboard
 ### Step 2 - Configure Watson Conversation
--
-#### Launch the Watson Conversation service and import
 - Save the json file to your desktop - [json file](https://raw.githubusercontent.com/markusvankempen/WowHol1264-CarDash/master/training/airfreshener.json)
  - Next go to watson conversation service and click "Launch"
  - Import the json file you saved to your desktop
+#### Launch the Watson Conversation service and import
+ - Launch conversation service again from Dashboard
+ - Click on the upper right corner of the dashboard card (thre dots, actions)
+ - Click "View Details"
+ - Copy the Workspace ID
+ - Go to Car Dashboard Application,
+ - Click Runtime and create User Defined Value at the bottom called "Workspace ID" no quotes
+ - Paste the workspace ID into the value field and click save
  - Test the conversation on the Dashboard
 ### Step 3 - Register devicestype and devices in the IoT Platform /Service
 #### Launch the iot service